gregmercer/untalk-ionic-example/README.md

 UnConfernece Lighting Talk - Ionic Example

+Note: I've provide a view of the tree structure of the files for this app here:

-Steps for creating the example mobile app
+Steps for creating the example mobile app:

 0. Install Node.js
   <pre>